List of Good Habits for Students for Student Growth

 While socialising and enjoying the college experience are important, excessive alcohol consumption can hamper your academic performance and overall health.

 Alcohol affects your sleep quality, concentration, and memory and also can hamper concentration and lead to various negative outcomes.
-Try to limit your alcohol intake and opt for healthier alternatives when socialising.
+Try not to intake alcohol and opt for healthier alternatives when socialising.
 Your body and mind will thank you for it.

 Financial Planning